- Education and Science»

 Pursuing an interior design education is for someone just like you.
 You too can be a part of a highly lucrative profession that’s sometimes glamorous, affords the opportunity to meet wonderful people, and is most certainly exciting.

 And yes, if you can’t find the time to commit to attending an on-campus college, you can certainly study from home by attending distant learning classes.

 The Convenience of Distant Learning

-Studying online may have a couple of disadvantages, but the pros of distance learning surely outweighs its cons.
+Studying online may have a couple of disadvantages, but the pros of distance learning surely outweigh its cons.